RafalKornel/rafalkornel.github.io/src/content/blog/04-Advent-of-Code-2024-Day-2/index.md

     return report_result, safe_count
 ```

-Now the issue is that our function is O(n * m^2)!
+Now, the issue is that our function is O(n * m^2)!
-We have to do (in worst case scenarion) m square operations!
+In the worst-case scenario, we perform m squared operations!

-This is not the best we can do, so let's utilise the returned index of failed value.
+This is not the best we can do, so let's utilize the returned index of the failed value.
 ``` python
 def solution_2(levels: list[list[int]]) -> tuple[list[bool], bool]:
     safe_count = len(levels)